Habit 6 from the 12 Habits of Resilient + Thriving People

 A couple of months ago I was struggling to get a desk I’d bought from Ikea into the back of my car.
 It was like trying to get one of those pop-up beach shelters back into its carry bag.
 No matter which way I turned it, it wouldn’t fit.
 I could feel it slipping from my fingers and about to crash on the ground when Superman appeared, and within a couple of minutes, the desk was securely inside.
 I said “thank you” and held myself back from launching into a full bear hug, but then he said “no, thank you for letting me help you”.
 An illustration that the “giver’s high” can be in equal proportion to the “receiver’s high”.

-Being kind to others is a powerful way to stoke your resilience.
+Being kind to others is a powerful way to stoke your resilience and turn the dial up on thriving.

 The neurotransmitter, serotonin which is popularly understood to be a contributor to feelings of wellbeing and happiness, is boosted with an act of kindness.
 Getting this boost on a regular basis, through a behavioural act of kindness has been well-studied.
 It shifts us towards the positive which in turn builds resilience.